sriram-k96/nissan-capstone_project/README.md

-# nissan-capstone_project
+# Nissan North America - Capstone Project (Spring 2023)
-This is the codebase for the Nissan Capstone Project (Spring 2023)
+This is the codebase for the Nissan Capstone Project